AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

 ### Advanced Abilities

-Pick one Advanced Ability at character creation.
-Gain more by spending XP equal to twice the number of Advanced Abilities you currently have (0 XP → 2 XP → 4 XP → 6 XP).
+Spend 2 XP to unlock your first Advanced Ability.
+Each subsequent Advanced Ability's cost increases by two.
+(2 XP → 4 XP → 6 XP → 8 XP).

-* **Mystical Graft:** You can graft enchantments and effects from magic items, weapons or armor onto something else.
+* **Mystical Graft:** You can graft enchantments and effects from magic tools, weapons, or armor onto other items.
 This destroys the original item.
 * **An Eye for Engineering:** With careful study you can always discern the purpose and function of a mechanism, as well as the best way to break or repair it.
 * **Efficient Artificing:** You can use Walking Workshop to create fragile objects with two improvements, or non-fragile ones with one improvement.
 * **Mule:** You can carry up to four *bulky* items without penalty.